AndrewEllis93/Print-Tuning-Guide/README.md

 ### An Important Note About Pressure Advance & Flow
 Pressure advance and flow are interrelated.
 The method above has you lowering your top layer speeds in order to reduce the impact of pressure advance as much as possible.

-Pressure advance changes the **distribution** of material, not the **amount** of material.
+Remember: pressure advance changes the **distribution** of material, not the **amount** of material.

-If your actual print results with faster top layers (within reason) do not look as good as your test cubes, provided they have adequate infill, top layers, etc, **your [pressure advance](#pressure-advance) value may need further tuning.**
+If your actual print results with faster top layers do not look as good as your test cubes, provided they have adequate infill, top layers, etc, **your [pressure advance](#pressure-advance) value may need further tuning.**

 You can run faster solid infill, but I would recommend using a slow-ish top surface layer still.
 I use 60mm/s.